 Santa Wish List Idea

-Several years ago, I was introduced to a great method of making a Christmas wish list with the kids that keeps things simple and makes the holidays special.
-Most of all, it makes them really think about what to ask for.
-Ever since then, we’ve been using this idea and I love it!
+Several years ago, I was introduced to a great method of making a Christmas wish list with my kids.
+This list for Santa keeps things simple and still makes the holidays very special.
+Most of all, it makes them really think about what they want to ask for.
+Ever since then, we’ve been using this list idea and I love it!
 We tell our kids they get to make a Christmas wish list that includes:

 (I love a good rhyme to keep things easy to remember!)

 Making A Christmas Wish List

 Each year our kids will get a big gift from Santa and we also buy a couple of things for the whole family, like board games and movies.
 They also buy small gifts for each other and the grandparents always come bearing gifts.
 However, from mom and dad they only get 4 things under the tree and we call it good!

 Because we love this idea so much, we decided to create a printable that’s simple yet darling so each of you could enjoy this awesome idea as well!

 - Santa letters + gift tags (download below)

 - Pen or marker

 - First, print of our darling letters and have the kids fill them out.